Ronald Fields: Denver Broncos

 On March 2, 2009, Fields signed a two-year contract with the Denver Broncos.
 He was their starting nose tackle for the year 2009.
 However, he was succeeded by another player the following year.

 Miami Dolphins

 Fields signed with the Miami Dolphins on July 31, 2011, but was released on September 3.

 Carolina Panthers

 Fields signed with the Carolina Panthers on September 13, 2011.
 He was waived on November 8.

+NFL career statistics

 Personal life

 Fields is a cousin of defensive tackle Kenderick Allen.